fingerprintjs/fingerprintjs/readme.md

   </a>
 </p>

-Makes a website visitor identifier from browser fingerprint.
+Makes a website visitor identifier from a browser fingerprint.
-Unlike cookies and local storage, fingerprint stays the same in incognito/private mode and after browser data purge.
+Unlike cookies and local storage, fingerprint stays the same in incognito/private mode and even when browser data is purged.

 ## Quick start